-Tutors received capacity building by using ICT in teaching and learning upgrading digital infrastructure, providing advanced equipment, and developing ICT-based training programs to foster industry-relevant skills.
+The East African Skills for Transformation and Regional Integration Project (EASTRIP) and the Education and Skills for Productive Jobs (ESPJ) Project have been instrumental in enhancing ICT capacity within the TVET sector.
+EASTRIP has improved some TVET institutions by upgrading digital infrastructure, providing advanced equipment, and developing ICT-based training programs to foster industry-relevant skills.
 These upgrades have enhanced digital learning environments, making them more responsive to both the local and regional labour markets.
 In addition, the ESPJ Project has supported professional development of TVET educators and administrators in various aspects including ICT.
 ESPJ has also focused on upgrading student information management systems, allowing better academic record management, operational efficiency, and streamlined administrative processes across various institutions.
 Together, these projects have strengthened the integration of ICT in TVET institutions, fostering flexible, student- centred learning environments and enhancing digital literacy skills among both educators and learners.